Failure to land Emery exposes cracks in Newcastle's lofty ambitions

 Villarreal boss Unai Emery rejected the chance to become the Magpies' new manager this week, despite a public courting by Newcastle's new owners and the riches on offer.

-The former Arsenal manager was reportedly wary of joining the project in its infancy without a clear structure of how to make their new wealth pay on the field.
+The former Paris Saint-Germain and Arsenal manager was reportedly wary of joining the project in its infancy without a clear structure of how to make the club's new wealth pay on the field.

 "No matter how much noise there was yesterday in another country, within the club there was transparency and loyalty," said Emery in declaring his intention to remain in Spain on Wednesday.